WiLL75G/soc-23-zero-trust-architecture-soc-framework/README.md

 ## Conclusion

 This project delivers a complete Zero Trust Architecture framework and SOC policy system for Nexus Corp.
-Five enterprise-grade security policies were produced covering identity, devices, network, applications, and data — each with detection rules, MITRE ATT&CK mappings, and automated response procedures.
+Five enterprise grade security policies were produced covering identity, devices, network, applications, and data each with detection rules, MITRE ATT&CK mappings, and automated response procedures.
 This framework demonstrates that a SOC analyst understands not just how to respond to threats, but how to design the architecture that makes threats harder to execute and easier to detect.